Le Mas Agenais XIII

 Le Mas Agenais XIII are a French Rugby league club based in Le Mas-d'Agenais, Lot-et-Garonne in the Aquitaine region.
 The club plays in the Midi-Pyrenees regional League in the French National Division 2.
 Home matches are played at the Stade Municipal Norbert Tessier.

 History

 Le Mas Agenais XIII have always played in the lower reaches of the French Rugby League system.
-In season 74/75 they won the Federal Division now called the National Division 2 but didn't go up.
-Since then they have finished runner-up twice, firstly in 96/97 when they lost out to Castelnau XIII 26-38 and then in season 2002/03 when they were beaten by Salses Opoul XIII 22-36.
+In season 74/75 they won the Federal Division now called the National Division 2 but did not go up.
+Since then they have finished runner-up twice, firstly in 96/97 when they lost out to Castelnau XIII 26-38 and then in season 2002/03 when they were beaten by Salses Opoul XIII 22–36.
 More recently they finished runner-up in the Midi-Pyrenees regional league in 2016.